|Vector graphics||Pixel graphics|

 |Size||11x11 in. (recommended)

 max.
 15x15 in.

 max.
 4000x4000 pixels

 |Quality||cleanly vectorized, closed paths, smooth edges||cleanly isolated, not pixelated, sharp edges|

 |Resolution||-||200 dpi (thermal sublimation: 400 dpi)|

 |Printing type||Plot printing (flex and flock)||Digital printing|

 The image represented by a vector graphic is composed from geometric forms like points, lines, circles or curves.The image displayed is mathematically defined using these geometric forms.
 This is how a vector graphic can be enlarged (scaled) without a loss of quality, as the image is recalculated each time the size is changed.

-Vector graphics can be created with graphics software like Adobe Illustrator, Corel Draw or Inksape.
-Vector graphics serve as the master copy for plot printing (flex and flock) at Spreadshirt.
+Vector graphic files can be created with graphics software such as Adobe Illustrator, Corel Draw or Inkscape.
+At Spreadshirt, you can use vector graphics as a template for plot printing (flex and flock).
 In order to ensure the highest compatibility, please save your vector graphics in the format .eps.